riddlesio/merchant-legal/dailylunch/terms-and-conditions.md

 *4.1*  We deliver our Products immediately at purchase through our Fridges.
 Our Products are meant to be consumed immediately.
 After you have taken Products from the Fridge, you cannot return the Products or cancel your purchase.
 We do not offer any refunds if you are, for whatever reason, not satisfied with the Products you have purchased.

 *4.2*  We prepare our Products with the utmost care for quality and food safety.
-If you, however, happen to have purchased any Products that are not up to our high standards and something is off, please contact us at info@healthfoodwall.com as soon as possible and we will look for a suitable solution.
+If you, however, happen to have purchased any Products that are not up to our high standards and something is off, please contact us at info@dailylunch.lt as soon as possible and we will look for a suitable solution.
 If possible, please take pictures of the Products, so we can learn what went wrong.

-*4.3*  If you are accidentally charged for Products that you have not purchased, please contact us at info@healthfoodwall.com as soon as possible and we will look for a suitable solution.
+*4.3*  If you are accidentally charged for Products that you have not purchased, please contact us at info@dailylunch.lt as soon as possible and we will look for a suitable solution.

-## 5. Using the Health Food Wall App
+## 5. Using the DAILY LUNCH App

 *5.1*  Some of our Fridges should be operated with the App.
 By using the App, you can open the Fridge and take out the Products you desire.
 After you have closed the Fridge, the App will show your purchases and receipts.
 The App may also show other information, such as prices or the ingredients of our Products.
 You can download the App from the Google Play Store or Apple App Store.